johnmahugu/brute-force-facebook/README.md

 About
 -----
-- This tool will try each word in your wordlist.
+- This tool will check each word in your wordlist.
 - If you don't have a wordlist, you can use [jjtool](https://github.com/j3ssie/jjtool-master) to create one.

 Installation